-The Company or its subsidiaries files income tax returns in various jurisdictions including Ireland, the United States, Australia, New Zealand and the Philippines.
-The Company is no longer subject to US federal examinations by US Internal Revenue Service ("IRS") for tax years prior to tax year 2015 and Australian federal examinations by the Australian Taxation Office ("ATO") for tax years prior to tax year 2014.
+The Company or its subsidiaries files income tax returns in various jurisdictions including Ireland, the United States, Germany, the Netherlands, Spain, Australia, New Zealand and the Philippines.
+The Company is no longer subject to US federal examinations by the US Internal Revenue Service ("IRS") for tax years prior to tax year 2016 and Australian federal examinations by the Australian Taxation Office ("ATO"), for tax years prior to tax year 2015.